 Verify the results of the editing on the map display.
 The map display can be panned / zoomed while the area dialog box is displayed.

-- If the width field remains blank, the same width is used as the previous segment.
+- If the width field remains blank, the same width as for the previous segment will be used.

 - If a width is given, the width is applied from that fix onward, until a new width is specified.